Paul L. Houston

 Brief BiographyHome > People > Paul L. Houston > Brief Biography

 Chemical Kinetics and Reaction Dynamics Textbook

-Paul Houston is Dean of the College of Sciences at the Georgia Institute of Technology, a post he assumed in 2007.
-He is also a Professor in the School of Chemistry and Biochemistry at Georgia Tech.
-Prior to taking these positions he was at Cornell University for 32 years, most recently as the Peter J. W. Debye Professor of Chemistry.
-He joined Cornell in 1975 following undergraduate study at Yale, doctoral work at MIT, and postdoctoral research at the University of California at Berkeley.
+Paul L. Houston, Emeritus Professor of Chemistry and Biochemistry, was until July, 2013 Dean of the College of Sciences at The Georgia Institute of Technology.
+He started his professorial career at Cornell University in 1975 following undergraduate study at Yale, doctoral work at MIT, and postdoctoral research at the University of California at Berkeley.

-Houston was also Chair of the Cornell Department of Chemistry and Chemical Biology from 1997-2001, and previously served as Senior Associate Editor of the Journal of Physical Chemistry and as Chairman of the Division of Laser Science of the American Physical Society.
 His research centers on the interaction of light with matter, particularly how light causes or can be used to study chemical reactions in such environments as the upper atmosphere and in combustion flames.
 He is also interested in using light to study materials, both inorganic, such as light-emitting devices, and organic, such as biofilms.
-He has authored or co-authored approximately 150 publications in the field of physical chemistry and a textbook on chemical kinetics.
-In 2001 he shared the Herbert Broida Prize of the American Physical Society with colleague David W. Chandler.
-In 2002 he was elected as a Fellow of the American Association for the Advancement of Science, and in 2003 as a Fellow of the American Academy of Arts and Sciences.
+He has authored or co-authored approximately 170 publications in the field of physical chemistry and a textbook on chemical kinetics.
+In 2001 he shared with David W. Chandler the Herbert P. Broida Prize of the American Physical Society for work on product imaging in chemical dynamics.
+He was elected a fellow of the American Academy of Arts and Sciences in 2003.